 Credits - Acknowledgments given for assistance.
 In video productions, credits are most often listed at the end and may include actors, editors, directors, and anyone else who has contributed to the production.

-Ins and Outs - A video clip starts at in and ends with out.
-Most video editing programs offer a tool in which the editor may mark the in and out of a clip.
+Ins and Outs - A video clip starts at an in point and ends with an out point.
+Most video editing programs offer a tool in which the editor may mark the in and out points of a clip.
 The clip will start playing where the in marker is placed and stop where the out marker is placed.

-Playhead - A vertical line which marks the current position in a video editing program.
+Playhead - A vertical line which marks the current position in the timeline used in a video editing program.

 Scrubbing - Dragging the playhead back and forth across the timeline in a video editing program to quickly rewind and fast-forward while still being able to view the footage in the preview window.

-Timeline - An area of a video editing program that allows the editor to assemble a collection of video and audio clips.
+Timeline - The workspace area of a video editing program that allows the editor to assemble a collection of video and audio clips.

 Voiceover - A recorded voice that describes what is happening in a video to the audience.

-If so, then please provide me some feedback.
-It will take less than a minute, but will really help me to keep improving.
+If so, then please provide some feedback.
+It will take less than a minute, but will really help to keep improving the material.